-Matched bettors typically use an odds finding tool such as OddsMonkey Oddsmatcher.
-This guide shows you how to find odds matches manually.
+Matched bettors use an odds finding tool such as OddsMonkey Oddsmatcher.
+This guide explains all about manual odds matching.

 Why do we need to find our own odds?
 Well, this allows us to assess good odds matches across all types of matched bets.

 Qualifying bets and stake returned bets

-When looking for a good qualifying bet, start off with English Premier league football or other top European leagues.
+It’s easy to find a good qualifying bet.
+Start off with English Premier League football or other top European leagues.

-During the summer months, there should be lots of big events like the world cup, euros, Rugby World Cup and so on.
+During the summer months, there should be lots of big events like the World Cup, Euros, and so on.

 Don’t check every game for maximum return.
 The difference between a good odds match and the best odds match is minimal.
-The best odds matches are usually found at odds of 3/1 (4.00) or less.
-A 0.1 gap between back and lay odds (2.00/2.10 or 2.20/2.30) is good enough.
+The best odds matches are usually found at odds of 3/1 (4.0) or less.
+A 0.1 gap between the back and lay odds (2.0/2.1 or 2.2/2.3) is good enough.

 Finally, have a quick check of the other games for a closer odds match.
 If you find a closer match, then use that.